Publication: Tammy 2 October 1976 to 1 January 1977

 The contrast between Olympia and Linda, particularly in their attitudes to animals, is what really sets up the foundation for the story to follow.
 Much of Linda’s bad character is rooted in her upbringing.
 Her mother is absent and her father has spoiled her.
 And he is definitely not a savoury role model for his daughter.
 He is forced to tolerate Olympia in Linda’s act while Mr Jones is present, but has no compunction in dropping her once Mr Jones is dead, just to indulge his daughter.
 Although cruelty has not erupted in his circus before and he does not seem to mistreat his animals, he does not reprimand Linda for her cruelty to Prince.
 His anger towards her is over nearly getting him into trouble with LOLA.
 And he is virtually the cackling, twirling-moustached villain as he drives to LOLA to put their conspiracy against Olympia into operation.

 And there is the jealousy Linda has always harboured towards Olympia.
-The jealousy does not abate even after Olympia was removed from Linda’s act, and it must have been inflamed when Linda heard Olympia was becoming famous as an Olympic prospect while her circus act had deteriorated.
+The jealousy does not abate even after Olympia was removed from Linda’s act and then the circus.
+It must have been inflamed when Linda heard Olympia was becoming famous as an Olympic prospect while her circus act had deteriorated.
 Linda’s jealousy was what motivated her to hatch the conspiracy against Olympia.
 It must have also been a huge factor in why Linda hated Prince so much, as he was Olympia’s favourite horse, and why Linda did not listen to Olympia’s advice on how to handle him.
 If she had, things would have gone better between her and Prince.
 Compounding Linda’s jealousy is her arrogance; all she cares about is being a star and she just has to show off in the ring.
 As a result, Olympia and Prince put her nose so badly out of joint that they could never work well together.

 Third is Olympia’s struggle to fulfil her father’s dream after fate seems to dash her hopes and reduce her to exploitation at the circus.
 Although her hopes rise again at Summerlees she still has to face difficulties, such as finding a job when Summerlees closes for the winter and ends up slogging under Farmer Bry.
 Although he does not exploit her he is a bit on the hard side and gets ideas about turning her into a money-spinner for him.